 The National Museum of Natural History is one of my favorite museums in DC.
 It’s the home of the Hall of Mammals, Insect Zoo, and Ocean Hall.
 The Natural History Museum has a host of exhibits that can be explored on their website.
-The website also has a number of digital learning/teaching resources that can be found on their blog.
+The website also has a number of digital learning and teaching resources.

 The U.S. Holocaust Memorial Museum is offering virtual field trips.
 Both parents and students can explore nine different exhibits: The Holocaust, the Hall of Witness, and Hall of Remembrance as well as a conservation lab where viewers can learn how museum staff works to preserve and present Holocaust history.

 Smithsonian National Portrait Gallery Virtual Tour

 Presidents, poets, and activists have been immortalized on the canvases that are on display in the Smithsonian’s National Portrait Gallery.
 Some National Portrait Gallery’s most popular paintings, sculptures, and photos are now available virtually.
 Here are some of the popular exhibits that can be accessed online:

 - First Ladies from the National Portrait Gallery

 - Votes for Women: A Portrait of Persistence